LatticeMage/Notes/Social Science/Economy/Startup.md

 To face risk, usually need to use redunt system to deal with fail case. however if put too much resource on redundancy will loss the EV. for example, 60% on redundancy is too much.
-In usual, 5% 避險 is common ratio.
+In usual, 5% Hedge is a common ratio.

 For life, to be a risk-taker is impoartant, but it will cause fail.
 However, we need to try many times to make EV generate the result.